Co-clustering of Spatially Resolved Transcriptomic Data: Introduction

 \subsection{The rise of spatial transcriptomics}

 In the last few years, we have witnessed a dramatic improvement in the efficiency of DNA sequencing technologies that ultimately gave rise to new advanced protocols for single-cell RNA sequencing (scRNA-seq) and, more recently, spatial transcriptomics.
-With respect to scRNA-seq, spatial transcriptomics platforms are able to provide, in addition to the abundance, the locations of thousands of genes in a tissue sample.
+In particular, spatial transcriptomics has been chosen as \textit{method of the year 2020} \citep{methodoftheyear}.
+With respect to scRNA-seq, spatial transcriptomic platforms are able to provide, in addition to the abundance, the locations of thousands of genes in a tissue sample.

-\citet{Righelli_etal.2021} classify spatial transcriptomic protocols into \emph{molecule-based} and \emph{spot-based} methods.
-Among molecule-based methods, seqFISH \citep{Lubeck_etal.2014} is one of the more established protocols and is capable of providing the spatial expression of thousands of transcripts at a sub-cellular level.
-Similar methods include MERFISH \citep{Chen_etal.2015}, Slide-seq \citep{Rodriques_etal.2019} and ZipSeq \citep{Hu_etal.2020}.
-Molecule-based methods offer a higher resolution than spot-based protocols, but the setup necessary to reproduce these kinds of spatial experiments is often complex and expensive to recreate.
+\citet{Righelli_etal.2021} classify spatial transcriptomic protocols into \emph{molecule-based} and \emph{spot-based} methods. \review{Among molecule-based methods, seqFISH \citep{Lubeck_etal.2014} and similar methods, such as MERFISH \citep{Chen_etal.2015}, are capable of providing the spatial expression of thousands of transcripts at a sub-cellular level, but the setup necessary to perform this kind of spatial experiments is often complex and expensive to recreate.} \review{Spot-based methods, such as Slide-seq \citep{Rodriques_etal.2019} or the 10X Genomics \emph{Visium} platform \citep{Rao_etal.2020}, have substantially lower resolution than seqFISH, but allow scientists to measure close to the whole transcriptome of (small pools of) cells across a tissue in a relatively easy manner.}

-The new \emph{Visium} platform from 10X-Genomics \citep{Rao_etal.2020} has brought the use of transcriptomic experiments to a new level, providing a technology that allows scientists to achieve a full mapping of the cellular structure of a tissue sample in a relatively easy manner.
-Visium, as all the other \emph{spot-based} methods, has a substantially lower resolution than molecular-based methods; however, in addition to being more sensitive, it is widely and easily accessible to the scientific community \citep{Zhao_etal.2021}.
-The data collecting process is performed by placing a slice of the tissue of interest over a grid of spots, so that every spot contains few neighbor cells.
-The gene expression of each spot is then characterized, resulting in a dataset made of tens of thousands of genes for each spot, together with the spatial location of the spots.
-Figure \ref{figure:spatialLIBD_intro} shows an example of human dorsolateral pre-frontal cortex (DLPFC) processed with Visium at the Lieber Institute for Brain Development \citep{Maynard_etal.2021}.
+\review{Briefly, in the Visium platform, the data collection process is performed by placing a slice of the tissue of interest over a grid of spots, so that every spot contains a few neighboring cells.} The gene expression of each spot is then characterized, resulting in a dataset made of tens of thousands of genes for each spot, together with the spatial location of the spots.
+Figure \ref{figure:spatialLIBD_intro} shows an example of human dorsolateral prefrontal cortex (DLPFC) processed with Visium at the Lieber Institute for Brain Development \citep{Maynard_etal.2021}.
 The colored dots denote a manual annotation of the spots performed by \cite{Maynard_etal.2021}.
 The dataset is available in the \texttt{R} package \texttt{spatialLIBD} \citep{Pardo_etal.2021}.